ronnnnnnnnnnnnn/etekcity_esf551_ble/README.md

 ## Disclaimer

 This is an independent project developed by the community.
-It is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Etekcity, VeSync Co., Ltd., or any of their affiliates or subsidiaries.
+It is not endorsed by, directly affiliated with, maintained, authorized or sponsored by Etekcity, VeSync or any of their affiliates or subsidiaries.
 All product and company names are the registered trademarks of their original owners.
 The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.